abumusasakib/fox-puzzle-game/README.md

 2. **Tile Placement Rules**: Place the tiles onto the grid in such a way that no row, column, or diagonal forms the forbidden patterns "FOX" or "XOF".

 3. **Game Completion**: The game ends when all tiles are placed correctly, or if an invalid move occurs.
-If the latter happens, the game will inform you that the move is invalid and you will have to reset the game.
+If the latter happens, the game will inform you that the move is invalid, and you will have to reset the game.

 4. **Attempts**: Every time you reset the game, the attempt count will increase, allowing you to track your progress.